 Chattanooga Football Club’s purpose is to build community through the world’s game.

-Our mission is to use soccer as a tool to build community in Chattanooga, and to strengthen relationships among all of our citizens – regardless of age, race, religion and socioeconomic status.
+Our mission is to use soccer as a tool to build community in Chattanooga, and to strengthen relationships among all people.

 Worldwide, soccer builds community, shapes culture, develops talent and unites diverse peoples.
 Chattanooga Football Club is helping the same happen right here in Chattanooga, creating true opportunity for all players and great entertainment for all fans.
 Chattanooga FC does this through its premier Men’s (NPSL) and Women’s teams, through its youth training programs of the Chattanooga FC Camps, and the select teams of Chattanooga FC Academy, the CFL adult leagues, and through the Chattanooga FC Foundation and its charitable programs CSM and Operation Get Active.